Breastfeeding Hormones – Dad’s Guide (Or Where Did My Wife Go?!)

 The Hormones Explained

-Breastfeeding hormones are one of the causes of this transformation in your partner.
-Despite the fact these changes may cause you some stress, there are explanations for these dramatic mood swings and emotions.
-Let's take a look at the key breastfeeding hormones and their role in breastfeeding and overall effects on mom.
+Breastfeeding hormones are one of the causes of the sometimes quite dramatic transformation in your partner after giving birth.
+Despite the fact these changes may cause you some stress, there are explanations for these mood swings and emotions.
+Let’s take a look at the key breastfeeding hormones and their role in breastfeeding and overall effects on mom.

 - Prolactin is also often called the “mothering hormone”.
 It can also be called the “parenting hormone” as dads produce Prolactin as well.
 Although Prolactin is released in all healthy people during sleep, its major function is as the hormone responsible for stimulating breast milk production.
 This hormone increases during pregnancy and helps add to the growth of breast tissue.
 Prolactin levels continue to rise during breastfeeding when the nipple is stimulated.

 Besides promoting milk production and breastfeeding, Prolactin also tends to relax mothers as well.
 Interestingly enough, Prolactin causes a reduction in mothers and fathers testosterone levels, which in turn reduces their libido.
 You can learn more about libido and breastfeeding here.